amintasvrp/ecoleta/README.md

 ## Contributing
 Make a pull request and make clear what changes have been made and which bugs persist.
 Do not introduce bugs, be proactive!

-## Acknowledgments
-* Regular Java
-* Knowledge about Data Structures and Algorithms
-* Willingness to learn, research and develop (no laziness!)